9 days / 8 nights

 Day 5 - Janson´s Geisha Coffee Tour & Canopy Zipline Adventure in Boquete

-This morning, the Janson’ Coffee estate owners invite you for a comprehensive tour at their farm in the mountain range of Baru Volcano and surrounding valley.
-You will learn about planting, harvesting, processing, roasting and packaging of the world class coffee Del Fino and Geisha, grown on the Janson´s coffee farm.
+This morning, the Janson’ Coffee estate owners invite you for a comprehensive tour of their farm in the mountain range of Baru Volcano and the surrounding valley.
+You will learn about planting, harvesting, processing, roasting, and packaging of the world-class coffee Del Fino and Geisha, grown on the Janson´s coffee farm.
 This coffee is grown at the perfect altitude in rich volcanic soil and processed by utilizing the best that tradition and technology have to offer.
 Janson Coffee has a unique aroma and brilliant flavors and has won many prizes.

 Day 6 - Island & Beach Exploration at the Gulf of Chiriqui National Marine Park

-Awakening just yards from a white sand beach and the tranquil waters of the bay in your private bungalow, you will enjoy your breakfast with panoramic views over the bay.
+Awakening just yards from the ocean, enjoy your breakfast with panoramic views over the bay.
 Get ready for your day tour venturing to a neighboring island, a day of beach relaxation and underwater exploration with snorkel and fins.
-This Pacific Gulf is home to thousands of pristine islands and unspoiled beaches and is also nearby world renowned sport fishing grounds (Coiba’s Hannibal Bank or Islas Las Seca) and scuba diving (Islas Los Ladrones).
+This Pacific Gulf is home to thousands of pristine islands and unspoiled beaches and is also nearby world-renowned sport fishing grounds and scuba diving.
+The National Park covers 60 square miles (155km) of islands and ocean and is known for its green iguana lizards, humpback whales, dolphins, many species of turtles, stingrays, monkeys, and hundreds of types of exotic birds and tropical fish.

 In the months from late June through early October, you will also have the opportunity to be part of the magical whale season when thousands of Humpbacks migrate northwards from their summer feeding grounds around Antarctica, arriving in this Pacific region of Panama where they breed and give birth to their calves in the warm, shallow and safe waters near Cala Mia!

-Day 7 - Casco Viejo, the French Quarter of Panama City
+Day 7 - Kayaking in the Gulf of Chiriqui – Panama City

 2 nights at the BRISTOL PANAMA